ohadosnat/langDesh/DEV.md

   ***

-- To format and remove any unnecessary fields.
-I made a small Regex expression that handles this problem.
+- To format and remove any unnecessary fields, I made a small Regex expression that handles this problem.

   <details>
   <summary>Code</summary>